 Not only is the heavy blanket lifting, but it’s lifting in a field of wildflowers.
 The color isn’t neat or orderly.
 There’s no perfectly manicured lawn.
 But it’s the roaring laughter of God as He sprinkles light and surprise and wild sweetness over our home.

 Satan whispered fear and lies into my heart.
-“What will life be like with a disabled, mentally handicapped child?
+“What will life be like with a disabled child?
 What have you done to your family?
 You took perfection and messed it up.
-A day at the beach wasn’t good enough for you.
 You are a greedy and selfish woman who wasn’t satisfied.”

 We were content where we were, but we’ve been relocated.
 Our journey is unexpected and untamed, but we choose to enjoy the beauty and relish the pleasure.
 Redmond is thriving.
 He is unaware of the rule book and surprising us every day with what he is capable of doing.
 God’s promise to me – life and health, joy and peace – is fulfilled in him.
 We stand in awe of our great God and His ways.